-The Second Helsinki Conference on Emotions, Populism and Polarisation (HEPP) will take place on 6-8 May 2021, both physically at the University of Helsinki, Finland, and online.
+The Second Helsinki Conference on Emotions, Populism and Polarisation (HEPP) will take place online on 4-8 May 2021.
 The subtheme of the conference is ‘Mainstreaming Populism in the Era of Transnational Crises’ to reflect on the relationship between pandemia and other current and past crises with populism.

-The conference is organised by the HEPP research team and the Academy of Finland funded projects Mainstreaming Populism in the 21st Century (MaPo) and Whirl of Knowledge: Cultural Populism in European Polarised Politics and Societies (WhiKnow), with the support of the Faculty of Social Sciences, University of Helsinki.
+The conference is organised by the HEPP research team and the Academy of Finland funded projects Mainstreaming Populism in the 21st Century (MaPo) and Whirl of Knowledge: Cultural Populism in European Polarised Politics and Societies (WhiKnow), and the Kone Foundation - funded project Now-Time Us-Space: Hegemonic Mobilisations in Central Eastern Europe, with the support of the Faculty of Social Sciences, University of Helsinki.
 The conference will assemble a range of international researchers at all career stages, with the aim of examining populism particularly from a discursive and cultural approach.
 The conference encourages papers that approach the following and related themes:

 - Mainstreaming populism